IkarosKappler/ikrs.http/README.md

 Changes
 =======

+[2013-03-15]
+ - The ikrs.http.HTTPHeaderLine is someting like a key-value-pair.
+It extends ikrs.util.KeyValueStringPair now.

 [2013-03-13]
  - Yucca's command line currently did not allow additional white space chars between command name and additional arguments.